 If you’ve been couponing for any length of time, you’ve heard about stockpiling but you are probably wondering what items to stockpile.
 Maybe you’ve seen the unrealistic show Extreme Couponing, which shows stockpiles that look like they belong on episodes of Hoarders.
 I’m not an extreme couponer (nor do I want to be) but I do have a stockpile.
-My stockpile is one of the reasons I am able to keep our grocery budget under $240 a month.
+My stockpile is one of the reasons I am able to keep our grocery budget under $260 a month for our family of four.

 What is a stockpile and what should it be?
 Here is my humble opinion.